The 6 Different “From” Addresses Inside Every Email

 • And be technically sent by a completely different system

-Understanding these layers explains a lot about spam, phishing, and why email authentication exists in the first place.
+Understanding these layers explains spam, phishing, forwarding problems — and why email authentication exists at all.

 Let’s break them down.